Charlie and the Chocolate Factory (1985 video game): Reception

 The graphics were criticized by some reviewers who described them as outdated and flickery.
 Reviewers for Crash were disappointed with the game.
 Some critics believed that the game was misleadingly advertised as having four distinct games.
 Computer Gamer wrote that "when you load side one of the tape, there is only one program on there, not four.
 So what you are really getting is a single game with four screens."
 Home Computing Weekly wrote, "The four arcade games on side one of the tape actually load as a single 48K block of code, so what you really get is a single game with four screens and none of them are particularly interesting".

 Computer Gamer found each of the four games boring.
 ZX Computing stated that the four games "are all reasonable and provide good though not very sophisticated entertainment.
 They are quite difficult to master".
 Sinclair Programs wrote that the games were difficult, held no long term appeal, and failed to capture "the anarchic humour of the book."
 Home Computing Weekly wrote that the arcade adventure "is somewhat better, though that's not really saying much."
 Critics compared the arcade adventure portion to Jet Set Willy, and Manic Miner.

 Clare Edgely of Sinclair User wrote that the game "palls after a very short time.
 However, as the package comprises five games and the book it must represent reasonable value for money."
 Popular Computing Weekly wrote, "If you think of Charlie and the Chocolate Factory, not as anything dramatically wonderful or original, but as five reasonable arcade games for £9.95 it's rather good."
 Other critics considered the game to be overpriced.
 Home Computing Weekly concluded, "Even with the four screens on side one taken into account this 'multi-screen adventure' simply does not justify its high cost."

-Computer Gamer liked the idea of getting children interested in books through computer games, but opined that the effort was done poorly, stating that the game "just doesn't do justice to the book."
+Computer Gamer liked the idea of getting children interested in books through computer games.
+The magazine opined that the effort was done poorly, stating that the game "just doesn't do justice to the book."
 Other critics found the game forgettable and recommended the book instead as a superior choice.
 Robin Candy of Crash later wrote that Charlie and the Chocolate Factory "relates only vaguely to the book and film, and the licence is little more than a way to sell an unsatisfying game."